serge-m/serge-m.github.io/content/2015/10/keyboard-layout-switching-toggle.md

 ```
 xkblayout-state set +1
 ```
+Now I can use the same method of assigning a custom keyboard shortcut for that command and have layout switching  by pressing  `Super+Space` for example.

 ## xkb-switch
 [xkb-switch](https://github.com/ierton/xkb-switch) - I couldn't compile it fast enough on my Linux Mint 17